200sc/bebop/README.md

 ## bebopfmt

 At `main/bebopfmt` there is a cli utility to format and rewrite bop files.
-It takes in a `-w` argument to rewrite files in place, and accepts both direct files and filepaths.
+It takes in a `-w` argument to rewrite files in place, and accepts both directories and individual filepaths.

 ## Known limitations